Home > Breakfast > Homemade Flaky Croissants Recipe

 • Refrigerate the DoughYou can use one of the prepared baking sheets you need to bake the croissants to refrigerate the dough.
 Or, to save room in the fridge, use a smaller baking sheet or large plate.
 Place the dough packet on your baking sheet (or plate), cover with plastic wrap, and refrigerate for 60 minutes.

 • Roll and Fold the Dough – Place the chilled dough packet, seams side up, onto a well-floured surface.
 1. Lightly dust the top of the dough with flour and roll into a 16-inch x 8-inch rectangle, with the long side facing you.
 2. Brush off the excess flour.
-3. Working from the left and right sides, fold each side into the center of the dough – just like folding a letter into thirds.
+3. Working from the left and right sides, fold the dough into thirds, like a letter.
 4. Place the dough back onto the baking sheet (or plate), cover, and refrigerate again for at least 60 minutes.

 • Repeat Roll and Fold the Dough – You are going to repeat the rolling, folding, and refrigerating process (steps 1-4 above) 2 more times (also called 'turns') – for a total of 3 turns.
 Each time, you start with the dough long side facing you.
 When you have completed all turns, brush excess flour off of the dough and wrap the folded in dough in plastic wrap, and refrigerate at least overnight.